James Tarjan: Chess career

 He tied for 7th place in 2018 US Open held in Wisconsin.
 He won 2018 Seattle Chess Classic with 7–2 score, which included two half-point byes.
 He took the Age 50+ prize also.

 On National Chess Day October 13, 2018, he was scheduled to give a 20-board simul at Vancouver Mall in Vancouver, Washington.
 He scored 14–0.

+Later life

+In recent years Tarjan has been honored by several lifetime achievement awards.
+In 2022 he was inducted in the U.S. Chess Hall of Fame.
+In 2025 he was given the Frank J. Marshall Award as an excellent ambassador for chess.